comet-dot-photos/comet-dot-photos/README.md

 2. Download and unpack the Comet.Photos release

-Download the packaged comet.photos runtime by clicking here: [comet-photos-v2.0.tar.gz](https://comet.photos/comet-photos-v2.0.tar.gz).
+Download the packaged Comet.Photos release by clicking here: [comet-photos-v2.0.tar.gz](https://comet.photos/comet-photos-v2.0.tar.gz).
 This will start copying the file to your browser's download folder.
 However due to the quantity of photos, this may take some time, so be prepared.
 Get a cup of coffee, or get some sleep, depending on your Internet speed.
 When the download completes, move the file to the folder where you want the
 Comet.Photos directory to reside.
 Open up a terminal, shell, or cmd window, and navigate to the folder that holds .tar.gz file.
 If you are on a mac, type: **xattr -d com.apple.quarantine comet-photos-v2.0.tar.gz** to allow your machine to trust the download.

 Run the following command in the terminal to extract the files from the package: